 After you attract visitors to your website, the next thing you want to do is increase their interest in your products and services.
 Ideally, they make up their minds and decide to go through with a purchase.

 The important thing here is to offer your visitors something irresistible.
 This can include anything – engaging content to super-attractive visuals.

 3. Decision Stage

 This is where the prospect makes a mental note to take advantage of your offer.
 They’ve made the decision to go through with a purchase or take whatever action you want them to.

 Their attention has shifted to the options that you have.
 They’re making price comparisons, evaluating the different packages and weighing on which offer suits them best.

 4. Action Stage

-At this stage of funnel marketing, the prospect is on the verge of finalising a deal they started.
+At this stage of the funnel, the prospect is on the verge of finalising a deal they started.

 They have clicked the purchase button or are signing a contract.
 They’ll enter payment details, as you work on delivering the product or the services they ordered.